 You may also need six 10cm nonstick, loose-bottomed tartlet tins.

 Melt the butter in a small pan and set it apart.
 Crush the biscuits to pleasant crumbs and stir them into the melted butter.
-Divide the crumb combination among the tartlet cases, pressing the crumbs firmly into the bottom, and up the tins’ perimeters with a teaspoon.
+Divide the crumb combination among the tartlet cases, pressing the crumbs firmly into the bottom and up the tins’ perimeters with a teaspoon.
 Place the instances on a tray and refrigerate for 30 minutes until set.

 Peanut ice-cream wafers